-When an overflow occurs, i.e., all ECS pages are allocated or the maximum file size is exceeded, an error code 10 (device capacity exceeded) is stored in bits 9-13 of the code/status field and control is transferred to the user if the EP bit is on, else the job is aborted.
-NOTE
+When an overflow occurs, i.e., all ECS pages are allocated or the maximum file size is exceeded, an error code 10 (device capacity exceeded) is stored in bits 9-13 of the code/status field and control is transferred to the user if the EP bit is set; otherwise, the job is aborted.

-If ECS is turned OFF, all requests for ECS buffers are ignored and the files requested on ECS are allocated on other mass storage devices.
+If ECS is turned off, all requests for ECS buffers are ignored and the files requested on ECS are allocated on other mass storage devices.